How to use our logo and its history.

 The positive version is white with a black outline and is used on light back grounds and pictures.

-• Make sure the logo always is presented well defined and distinct.
+Make sure the logo is always presented well defined and distinct.

 Please note that the polar bear should always face/look to the left and never to the right.

-How to not use the logo
+How not to use the logo

-The logo should preferably always be in white in order to create the highest visibility.
-The polar bear must never be black but can be toned into light grey for aesthetic reasons.
-The logo can changeinto another colour for campaign purpose for example Pride, Halloween or as part of intro to a movie.
+The logo background can change into another colour for campaign purpose for example Pride, Halloween or as part of intro to a movie.
 See more under Creative use of our logo.

 Exclusion zones

-When using the Nordisk Film logo please always make sure there is sufficient clear space around it (exclusion zone).
+When using the Nordisk Film logo please make sure there is sufficient clear space around it (exclusion zone).

 When to use only the icon